-Unquoted equity instruments
+• Unquoted equity instruments

-At each reporting period, the management internally estimates the fair values of unquoted equity instruments using adjusted net asset value method which is a permitted valuation technique by IFRS-13.
+At each reporting period, the management internally estimates the fair values of unquoted equity instruments using adjusted net asset value method.

-Quoted bonds and debt instruments
+• Quoted bonds and debt instruments

 The fair value of debt instruments that are actively traded in organized and secondary financial markets is determined by reference to quoted market bid prices for assets and offer prices for liabilities at the close of business on the consolidated statement of financial position date.